-Because of its prevalence, most people already know what this is, but put simply, the cloud allows an internet user to access a third party computing resource located in almost an endless network of interconnected servers that allow you to run your computer’s applications over the internet without having to buy, install or manage your own servers.
+Because of its prevalence, most people already know what this is, but put simply, the cloud allows an internet user to access a third-party computing resource located in almost an endless network of interconnected servers that allow you to run your computer’s applications over the internet without having to buy, install or manage your own servers.

 What this means is you could run your firm’s IT operations with nothing more than a browser and internet connection.
 By using the cloud, firms of all sizes can reduce IT costs, manage data storage needs more effectively, and improve staff flexibility.
 In a short amount of time, the cloud has emerged as one of the most meaningful innovations in technology.

 The cloud symbol was first used to represent the public telephone systems on our dial-ups and since the original basis of the internet was through dial-up modems, that symbol has been used and now represents what we know of today as “the cloud.”
 Before we go on, it is important to note that when we say “client-server,” the word “client” does not refer to your customer.
 Depending on your role, this word means two different things (depending on if you’re on the IT team or an attorney.)
 The word “client” to an IT person means a device used by one person at a time to access the internet.
 Essentially it is just an access point, whether it’s a smartphone, tablet, PC, you name it.
 These access points (or clients), and central servers which supply applications and data, are shared amongst several clients and can be accessed at any one time.
-So when you sign in to Gmail, or anywhere on the internet, you’re not the only person in that exact moment who can gain access.
+So when you sign in to Gmail, or anywhere on the internet, you’re not the only person at that exact moment who can gain access.
 Thousands, if not millions of people could access their Gmail account at the same time through their own client-server.

 Let’s take a look at the five essential characteristics of the cloud: